dutinfo-projets4/documentation/source/index.html.md

 content    | Encrypted content of the element

 ## Modifying an element

+> Returns

+> 200 - Successfully modified

+> 404 - Can't find an element with this ID

 Basically the same as adding, but with a different HTTP verb, and the ID of the element.